-The industry average for receiving a review on Amazon is 5%.
+The industry average for getting a review on Amazon is 5%.
 This sounds tough for an already established product.
 It sounds impossible for a new product.

 Reviews are a sore point for Amazon.
 They are incredibly important for the buyer-centric platform, as they give social verification for the quality of products and their sellers.
 At the same time, the countless possibilities for fraudulent sellers to tamper with reviews have caused Amazon many sleepless nights.